Principal condemns attack on Havelock student

 A school principal has condemned a violent attack on a student that was filmed, showing the repeated punching and kicking of a Year 12 girl.

-Havelock North High School principal Greg Fenton told parents he was saddened and embarrassed to have to communicate to them about the incident.
+Havelock North High School principal Greg Fenton told parents in an email he was saddened and embarrassed to have to communicate to them about the Wednesday incident.

-Fenton has made the comments in an email to parents.
-Hawke's Bay Today has approached the school for further comment.

-In the email, Fenton also called for the video to be taken off social media and says it could breach the Harmful Digital Communications Act.

-The incident was one of two at the school recently, and is similar to a Napier Boys' HIgh School fight last month in which a student was seemingly knocked out in a playground fight filmed on school premises.
+The fight was one of two at the school recently, and is similar to a Napier Boys' HIgh School incident last month in which a student was knocked out in a playground fight filmed at the school.

 Fenton has also told parents that despite the two violent incidents, he does not believe violence is escalating at the school.